ryanhaticus/COMS327/README.md

 ### Trainer Battles

 All trainers are undefeated when they initially spawn.
 When you move into a trainer's tile or a trainer moves in your tile, a battle is initiated.
-At this time, battles do not have any gameplay mechanics.
+At this time, the game simply display's the trainer's pokemon.
+A trainer has a 60% chance of receiving an n+1 pokemon, however all trainers have at least 1 pokemon.
 You can simply hit `escape` to exit.
 After doing so, the respective trainer becomes defeated.

 ### Hikers and Rivals